poruvo/melodicon/README.md

 Use this program as a tool to create interesting musical phrases or motifs to use in your own personal projects!

+Also, feel free to use this index by hand for your music composition as well.

 Additionally, the user can export their converted word/phrase to a MIDI File.

 This program requires Python 3.6.